 Whether your plans involve practicing at a law firm, clerking for a judge, working in a non-traditional law setting, or pursuing a career outside the legal field, Law Student Services can help you achieve your career goals.
 Your Symplicity account does not expire after you graduate.
 You will always have alumni access to a wealth of research and job search tools right on your dashboard.

 Students should obtain an updated transcript after each grading period.
 By having your transcript ready, you will be poised to respond to job opportunities rapidly.
-For most job applications (including On-Campus Recruiting), unofficial transcripts are accepted by employers and are strongly recommended for Symplicity upload instead of official transcripts (which are much harder to read once scanned into electronic format).
+For most job applications (including On-Campus Interviews), unofficial transcripts are accepted by employers and are strongly recommended for Symplicity upload.

 Law Student Services Staff